 Overland travel can be hazardous, particularly in the rainy season (May to October).
 Roads can become impassable and bridges damaged.
-Travel by road between many areas outside the key destinations of Rangoon, Mandalay, Bago and Irrawaddy regions is restricted.
-Check with your tour operator or the Ministry of Hotels, Tourism and Sport before travelling.
+Travel by road between many areas outside the key destinations of Yangon, Mandalay, Bago and Irrawaddy regions is restricted.

 Road safety standards are significantly lower than in the UK.
-Under Burmese law, the driver of a car involved in an accident with a pedestrian is always at fault.
+Under Myanmar law, the driver of a car involved in an accident with a pedestrian is always at fault.
 Many vehicles, including taxis and buses, are in a poor mechanical state, and serious road traffic accidents are common.
-Although Burma drives on the right, the majority of cars are right hand drive.
+Although driving is on the right in Myanmar, the majority of cars are right hand drive.

 Sea and river travel

 Seek local advice about where it is safe to swim or dive in the sea.
 River transport may not meet internationally recognised safety standards and search and rescue facilities may be limited.

 Passenger ferries in Rakhine State have been subject to attacks.

 During the monsoon season (May to October), heavy rains can cause flooding.
 Make sure life jackets are available and check local weather conditions before undertaking any river journey.
 All travellers should avoid wading, swimming or bathing in freshwater to prevent catching schistosomiasis.
 See Health

 The Myanmar authorities periodically cut off access to the Internet and have blocked several websites.

 Myanmar’s technological infrastructure has improved.
 International GSM roaming is now available in Myanmar and all local networks offer 3G and 4G.
 If roaming is enabled, some UK SIM cards will work and coverage is fairly reliable in the main cities.
 UK mobile service providers may charge especially high prices for roaming in Myanmar.